 Auntie Fiona contacted the bear's associates (she called them his owners but I think that's just wrong.
 Bears are like cats, they don't have "owners") and arranged for him to come and live in Plumtree.
 Money may have changed hands to sort this out, I couldn't possibly say.

 So, this is my distant cousin Big Tod.
 He's from Australia, which is even further away than China.
 This is his passport photo (on the left) so it's not very good, but you can see he really looks like me.
 Same admirable ears, same posture and same feet (OK, same slightly-larger-than-normal feet).
 The splendid fur's not quite as splendid though, and the nose isn't quite right - I blame the Australian climate.

 I'm not sure why he's got no clothes on - perhaps it's an Australian thing.
 Seems a bit odd for your passport photo!
-But, I'll share out my clothes with him so that we're both suitably attired.
-And he can have my lovely, stripy cardigan 'cos it can get quite cold in St Mary's, Plumtree.
-And I'll ask Auntie Fiona to give him a haircut to get rid of that quite unnecessary bit of string.
+But, told my associates that I would share out my clothes with him so that we're both suitably attired.
+And he could have my lovely, stripy cardigan 'cos it can get quite cold in St Mary's, Plumtree.
+And I asked Auntie Fiona to give him a haircut to get rid of that quite unnecessary bit of string.
 [Ahem, actually you used to have one of those before it was surgically removed, Big Ted!]

 So, if the questions is "what is a Doppelgänger?"
 The answer is "It's a Big Tod!"

-Please visit Big Tod when you are next in St Mary's and he, Little Ted and the rest of the toys are out of Coronavirus isolation in the Vestry.
+Please visit Big Tod when you are next in St Mary's in Plumtree.
 You can see for yourself how much he looks like me.
 And you can check out his funny accent.